sonic-net/sonic-mgmt/docs/testplan/Smartswitch-test-plan.md

  * Verify Ping works to all the mid plane ip listed in the ansible inventory file for the testbed.

-### 1.17 Check DPU status and Link after reload of configuration
+### 1.16 Check DPU status and pcie Link after reload of configuration

 #### Steps
 * Use `config reload -y` to reload the configurations in the switch.